Jaeha0526/PolynomialDecomposition/README.md

 #### General Evaluation Notes
 Beam search results can be read directly from the output text files.
 For greedy search inference, the evaluation code only checks for exact matches with the test dataset.
 Since problems may have multiple valid answers, you can use Mathematica to verify the correctness of model-generated answers as demonstrated in `MMA_package/example.nb`.

-## Paper Experiments
-The implementation details for experiments mentioned in the paper can be found in `Training/things_on_paper`.

 ## Interactive Workflow
 The `Polynomial_decomposition.ipynb` Jupyter notebook provides a comprehensive workflow demonstrating: